syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Customizing-AutoComplete.md

 {% endtabs %}

-## Customizing the Suggestion Box
+## Customizing the suggestion box

-### Changing suggestion box background color
+### Changing the background color of suggestion box

 The `DropDownBackground` property is used to modify the background color of suggestion box.
-The following code example demonstrates how to change the suggestion box background color.
+The following code example demonstrates how to change the background color of suggestion box.

 {% tabs %}